 Do not rush the katha

-Even if the puja is simple, give attention to the story.
-The vrat is remembered as much through listening as through offering.
+Even if the puja is simple, give attention to the five chapters.
+The vrat is remembered as much through listening as through offering β the akshata-and-aarti pause built into the script after each chapter exists specifically to stop you from rushing through it.

 Keep the setup calm and clean